 Participants of these 4-week writing workshops will do at least two in-class exercises a week and have a chance to share their reflections on the experience.
 Each week’s homework assignments will vary depending on what “rung” of the ladder we’re exploring.
 Group members will have a chance to share their reflections on the homework, along with brief readings from the journals themselves.
-We will also explore other types of life writing, as popularized by Ira Progoff (the Intensive Journal Method) and James Pennebaker (Expressive Writing).

 Given the personal nature of journal therapy, these workshops will abide by the rules common to any kind of therapy group.
 Everything shared in the group will be confidential.
 Emotions of all kinds, expressed authentically and respectfully, will be welcomed and encouraged.

 The cost of the workshop is $80, or $20 per 75-minute session.
 As is the case with most classes/tuition, full payment is required at the first meeting.
 If you’re interested in participating, please email firstname.lastname@example.org or call 919-805-4096 for details on when the next workshop will take place.